sap-tutorials/sap-build-apps/tutorials/build-apps-socialmedia-3-product-list/build-apps-socialmedia-3-product-list.md

     | RatingCount | `DEFAULT(FIND_BY_KEY(appVars.Ratings, "productID", STRING(repeated.current.ProductID)).count,0)` |
     | Image source | For fun, I wanted each product to have a picture.
 The simplest was to take a service that returns a picture.
 Here's a formula to return a cat picture.<div>&nbsp;</div> `"https://cataas.com/cat/says/" + repeated.current.ProductID`     |

+    >The formula for the image may appear in red as an error, but it will work.
+Just save it.